th2-net/th2-docs/content/versions/1-5-4/modules/exactpro/th2-mstore.md

 mstore consumes raw messages.
 Parsed messages will not be accepted.

 Raw message is a base entity of th2.
 All incoming / outgoing data is stored in this format.
-Every raw message contains important parts:​
+Every raw message contains the following important parts:​

 - session alias - unique identifier of business session;